Germany’s largest nature travel magazine

 I have found the people of Uganda as open, warm and hospitable.
 My personal highlight, however, is the Rwenzori Mountains.
 I must go back again to spend more time there.
 In a nutshell, I see it quite like once Winston Churchill: “This country is one beautiful garden – it is the pearl of Africa.”

-Order TERRA MAGAZINE here:
+Order TERRA MAGAZINE here (only in German):

 Ranger Training in South Africa